-Cleaning Prefix = <string> This directive defines a prefix string, which if it matches the beginning of a Volume name during labeling of a Volume, the Volume will be defined with the VolStatus set to Cleaning and thus Bacula will never attempt to use this tape.
-This is primarily for use with autochangers that accept barcodes where the convention is that barcodes beginning with CLN are treated as cleaning tapes.
+Cleaning Prefix = <string> This directive defines a prefix string, which if it matches the beginning of a Volume name during labeling of a Volume, the Volume will be defined with the VolStatus set

 Label Format = <format> This directive specifies the format of the labels contained in this pool.
 The format directive is used as a sort of template to create new Volume names during automatic Volume labeling.